-The bill (A-4631) would establish a state goal of reducing, by the year 2030, the amount of food waste generated annually in the state by 50 percent.
+The law (A-4631) establishes a state goal of reducing, by the year 2030, the amount of food waste generated annually in the state by 50 percent.

-The bill requires the Department of Environmental Protection (DEP), in consultation with the Department of Agriculture (DOA) and within one year, to develop and commence implementation of a plan to accomplish the 50 percent state food waste reduction goal.
+The law requires the Department of Environmental Protection (DEP), in consultation with the Department of Agriculture (DOA), to develop and commence implementation of a plan to accomplish the 50 percent state food waste reduction goal within one year.

-The DEP would be required to hold at least three public hearings during the development of the plan to seek public input.
-The departments also would be authorized to consult and coordinate with other governmental entities and private, nonprofit or charitable associations, organizations or businesses – such as those in the agricultural, grocery, restaurant, food manufacturer, food supply, food bank, food pantry, and healthcare sectors of the food industry – in developing and implementing the plan.
+The DEP is required to hold at least three public hearings during the development of the plan to seek public input.
+The departments are also authorized to consult and coordinate with other governmental entities and private, nonprofit or charitable associations, organizations or businesses – such as those in the agricultural, grocery, restaurant, food manufacturer, food supply, food bank, food pantry, and healthcare sectors of the food industry – in developing and implementing the plan.

 A month-long summer book drive organized by the legislative district office of Assemblyman Andrew Zwicker has donated 4,000 books for local students in kindergarten through grade 12.